janya0802/vsdRiscvSoc/PHASE1WEEK1.md/Task1.md

-# Task-1: 🛠️Install & Sanity-Check the RISC-V Toolchain
+# Task-1: 🛠️ Install & Sanity-Check the RISC-V Toolchain

 The goal is to download, install and verify the risc-v toolchain on pc.